 WLTP is intended to allow different regions across the world to compare pollutant and CO2 emissions as well as fuel consumption values.
 But while it has a common global ‘core’, the EU and other regions will use the test in different ways depending on their road traffic laws and needs.

-Even though the new test is a more realistic representation of conditions encountered on the road than the old one, on-road performance will still be different due to individual driving styles which can vary considerably with some drivers accelerating faster and braking more heavily than others.
+Even though the latest test is a more realistic representation of conditions encountered on the road than the old one, on-road performance can still be different due to individual driving styles which can vary considerably.
+For example, some drivers accelerate faster and brake more heavily than others.

-Naturally, emissions will also differ in the real world for the same reason as well as variations in traffic volumes and weather conditions, but it is hoped the differences will be smaller.
+Naturally, emissions will also differ in the real world for the same reason as well as variations in traffic volumes and weather conditions, but the differences will be smaller.

 The more realistic testing conditions included in WLTP are: